-- Coordinator – Environmental Policy Innovation Lab aka EPILab (Ongoing/Open-ended).
-This initiative integrates EPILab to study cause-effect scenarios and policy decision making.
+- Coordinator – Environmental Policy Innovation Lab aka EPILab (ongoing/open-ended)

-- Principal Investigator – Identifying Stakeholder Research Needs for Energy Planning and Development in Newfoundland and Labrador (not yet funded, initial stages)
+- Principal Investigator – Identifying Stakeholder Research Needs for Energy Planning and Development in Newfoundland and Labrador (funded, initial stages)

 - Co-Investigator – Future Ocean and Coastal Infrastructure: Designing Safe, Sustainable and Inclusive Coastal Communities and Industries for Atlantic Canada (funded, large partnership)